dnmmrdr/spacectl-snap/README.md

 ### Using spacetl

-Apart from the exception mentioned expection above, the tool should work in the same way, the documentation for spacectl can be found at the link below
+Apart from the exception mentioned above, the tool should work in the same way, the documentation for spacectl can be found at the link below

 [spacectl documentation](https://docs.spacelift.io/concepts/spacectl)